Quickguides

 Privacy and confidentiality

 Arbitration is particularly advantageous for commercial parties because of the privacy and confidentiality that it can offer.
 Hearings generally take place in private.
-Parties can agree that the hearing and evidence, and any other material created or disclosed in the proceedings, be kept confidential, and that they (and the arbitrators) will not disclose any information about the arbitration.
-In comparison, court documents and hearings are generally public.
+Parties can agree that the hearing and evidence, and any other material created or disclosed in the proceedings, will be kept confidential, and that they (as well as the arbitrators and any institution involved) will not disclose any information about the arbitration, including the final award.
+In comparison, court documents, judgments and hearings are generally public.

 Finality

-Most arbitral laws do not allow for the award to be challenged except in very limited circumstances.
-In addition, choice of certain institutional rules can further limit the parties' scope to challenge the award.
-This means that parties avoid the cost of protracted appeal processes.
+Most arbitral laws do not allow for any appeal against the award, providing for only limited circumstances in which an award can be challenged.
+Permissible grounds of challenge typically focus on the tribunal's substantive jurisdiction and alleged procedural irregularities that impact parties' due process rights.
+In addition, the choice of certain institutional rules can further limit the parties' scope to challenge the award.
+This means that parties may avoid the cost of protracted appeal processes, which can be a feature of court litigation.

 Enforceability

 The ease of enforcement of arbitral awards is viewed as a key advantage of arbitration.
-Enforcement is facilitated by the New York Convention.
-A contracting state is obliged to recognise arbitration awards as binding and to enforce them in accordance with its procedural rules.
-There are over 170 signatory countries, including most of the world's leading trading nations.
-For a full list of countries see the UNCITRAL website.5
+Enforcement is facilitated by the New York Convention, which obliges each contracting state to recognise arbitration awards rendered in another jurisdiction as binding and to enforce them in accordance with its procedural rules.
+With over 170 signatory countries to the New York Convention, including most of the world's leading trading nations, this is a very significant instrument.

 • a party to the arbitration agreement was under some incapacity;